Data Quality Metric Library

 Consequence of Poor Quality Data

-Incorrectly recorded sealed areas will affect the results of the ONRC Cost Efficiency Performance Measures.
+Incorrectly recorded sealed areas will also affect the results of the ONF and ONRC Cost Efficiency Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric